Our experts think so.

 The challenge is compelling, and something we must embrace.
 Doing nothing is not an option.
 We are at the cusp of a Zeitgeist of change and disruption to traditional methodologies.
 The industries that have been least impacted by the pandemic, are those that have pivoted or are pivoting, and using the application of new technology to do so.

-Apps Azure baseline Benchmark blended learning covid Data Education Engineering formative assessment homeschooling Managed Service Mobile Pastoral pupil progress pupil tracking student Technology Thanks Tips Websites
+Apps assessment Azure baseline Benchmark blended learning Coronavirus covid Data Education Engineering exams formative assessment health and wellbeing homeschooling Managed Service Mobile Parents Pastoral PTE PTM pupil progress pupil tracking remote learning Schools student Technology Thanks Tips UK Schools Websites